HaithemMosbahi/scheduler-component/README.md

    - [x] Show / Hide categories in the bottom of the scheduler

-   - [x] Show / Hide events when select / deselect a category
+   - [x] Show / Hide events when selecting / deselecting a category

   - [x] Coloration of events based on categories

+ - [ ] Add custom properties API to style the scheduler

 Scheduler V 2.x